marcoahv/fundamentals/docs/4 React/1 React 18.md

 export default App
 ```

-5. and then include it in the app component
+- We are allowed to omit the `.js` file extension.

-now to include the grid component in app component we simply specify the component as a
+- Now, to include the `Greet` component in the `App` component, we simply specify the component as a custom HTML tag.
-custom html tag

-so within the outer div tag
-include the greet component as an html tag

-if there is no content between the
-opening and closing tags you can simply change it into a self-closing tag

 ```js
 import './App.css'